browningjp/parcels/README.md

 3. Middle names (space separated, NOT comma separated)
 4. Email address

 The first row is reserved for these headings.
+The data should be sorted alphabetically by surname.

 Line breaks must be denoted using \r\n, and commas should be used only as delimiters.